DataSF/datasf.github.io/_resource_topics/open-data-release-toolkit.md

 * Reputation
 * Financial

 The Security Edition follows a 4 step process to manage security risks.
+Includes an appendix with a worksheet.